Disclosure: This post was sponsored by Hillshire Farm.

 Next, prepare the rest of your ingredients - slice the beef polska kielbasa, chop the stems off the mushrooms and spinach, and prepare the onion and green pepper into bite-sized pieces.

-Thread the ingredients onto small skewers and using a basting brush sweep a little of the balsamic vinaigrette mixture onto each kabob.
+Carefully place all ingredients onto small skewers and using a basting brush, sweep a little of the balsamic vinaigrette mixture onto each kabob.
 Turn that side down onto the grill and add the vinaigrette mixture to the other side.
 Grill the kabobs for around 12-15 minutes, turning frequently, you will want to be able to smell those mushrooms and see the grill marks.

 Once grilled add one last sweep of vinaigrette mixture over the top of each and serve.